Alireza-Mahinparvar/CMPE130_Project/README.md

 Each of us had different kind of IDE to work for this Project like Visual Studio, Netbeans and Alireza Used github to copy all the codes into the repository

 Contributions:
-Alireza Worked on implementing Max heap and Binary search Tree Saber Bakar worked on Implementing Min heap
+Alireza Worked on implementing Max heap and final debugging Saber Bakar worked on Implementing Min heap
 Vinay worked on Implementing Hash table and test Cases for whole program